slideflow/slideflow/docs-source/source/mil.rst

 .. code-block:: python

-    ctranspath = build_feature_extractor('ctranspath', tile_px=299)
+    ctranspath = sf.build_feature_extractor('ctranspath', center_crop=True)

 ImageNet Features
 -----------------

-To calculate features from an ImageNet-pretrained network, first build an imagenet feature extractor with :func:`slideflow.model.build_feature_extractor`.
+To calculate features from an ImageNet-pretrained network, first build an imagenet feature extractor with :func:`slideflow.build_feature_extractor`.
 The first argument should be the name of an architecture followed by ``_imagenet``, and the expected tile size should be passed to the keyword argument ``tile_px``.
 You can optionally specify the layer from which to generate features with the ``layers`` argument; if not provided, it will default to calculating features from post-convolutional layer activations.
 For example, to build a ResNet50 feature extractor for images at 299 x 299 pixels:

 .. code-block:: python

-    from slideflow.model import build_feature_extractor

-    resnet50 = build_feature_extractor(
+    resnet50 = sf.build_feature_extractor(
         'resnet50_imagenet',
         tile_px=299
     )